GuitarParrot creates a random melody from the Level, Scale and Key that you select, and listens for you to imitate what it plays.

 Airplane Mode:

 GuitarParrot is interrupted by incoming phone calls and alerts from other apps.
 Use Airplane Mode and turn off WiFi and BlueTooth when working out with GuitarParrot so you can concentrate with less interruption.
-Besides, it's impossible to play GuitarParrot and talk or text on the phone!
+Besides, it is impossible to play GuitarParrot and talk or text on the phone!
 It can't be done!